menu

 Demographics

-The overall education level of Rice is somewhat higher than in the average US city of 21.84%: 27.33% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Rice citizens is a little higher than the average for US cities and towns: 22.18% of adults in Rice have at least a bachelor's degree.

 The most common language spoken in Rice is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and German/Yiddish.

 Notable & Unique Neighborhood Characteristics